Recovering shared structure from multiple networks with unknown edge distributions: Introduction

 \section{Introduction}

-In many applications, simultaneous analysis of multiple networks is of increasing interest.
-Broadly speaking, a researcher may be interested in identifying structure that is shared across multiple networks.
+Many modern applications require simultaneous analysis of multiple networks, often with the goal of identifying structure that is shared across multiple networks.
 In the social sciences, this may correspond to some common underlying structure that appears, for example, in different friendship networks across high schools.
 In biology, one may be interested in identifying the extent to which different organisms' protein-protein interaction networks display a similar structure.
 In neuroscience, one may wish to identify common patterns across multiple subjects' brains in an imaging study.
-This last application in particular is easily abstracted to the situation where one observes a collection of independent graphs on the same vertex set, as there are well-established and widely used algorithms that map locations in individual brains onto an atlas of so-called regions of interest (ROIs), such as the one developed by \cite{PowerETAL2011}.
-The assumption of vertex alignment across graphs is common in the statistics literature on multiple network analysis for neuroimaging applications; see for example \cite{LevAthTanLyzPri2017,ArrKesLevTay2017}.
-A common approach to these problems is to treat the individual graphs as independent noisy realizations of some shared structure, for example, a stochastic block model \citep{LeLevLev2018} or a low rank model \citep{TanKetVogPriSus2016}.
+This last application in particular is easily abstracted to the situation where one observes a collection of independent graphs on the same vertex set, as there are well-established and widely used algorithms that map locations in individual brains onto a common atlas of so-called regions of interest (ROIs), such as the one developed by \cite{PowerETAL2011}.
+Thus, the assumption of vertex correspondence across graphs is especially common in multiple network analysis for neuroimaging applications; see for example \cite{LevAthTanLyzPri2017,ArrKesLevTay2017}.
+A common approach to these problems is to treat the individual networks as independent noisy realizations of some shared structure such as a stochastic block model \citep{LeLevLev2018} or a low-rank model \citep{TanKetVogPriSus2016}.
 The goal is then to recover this underlying shared structure.
+The importance of analyzing brain data from multiple subjects simultaneously has spurred a particularly active line of work on this problem in neuroimaging.
+As a result, we primarily focus on this literature, but stress that the general problem of recovering a shared structure from multiple networks (or, more generally, multiple matrices) has applications to many other domains.